Mathématique: Chapter 5

 He nodded.

 She lay down on the floor next to him.
 The edge of her shoulder nearly touched his hand.
-But not quite.
-She looked up at the ceiling.
+She stared up at the ceiling.

 “What are you doing?”
 Rush whispered.